gloveboxes/Create-RaspberryPi-dotNET-Core-C-Sharp-IoT-Applications/labs/Lab_1_Build_dot_NET_Core_app/README.md

 1. From the command prompt.
 2. Start Visual Studio Code.
-    > Note, there is a fullstop after the command.
+    > Note, there is a full stop after the command.
 This tell Visual Studio Code to open the project in the current folder.

     ```
     code .